Difference Between HCPCS and CPT

 CreatorsHCPCS was created by the Centers for Medicare and Medicaid (CMS).CPT was developed by the American Medical Association (AMA).

-The AffectedHCPCS has codes for both direct healthcare workers and non-direct healthcare workers.The CPT codes are only for the procedures that are to be operated upon a patient.
+The AffectedHCPCS has codes for both direct healthcare workers and non-direct healthcare workers.The CPT codes are only for the procedures to be operated upon by a patient.

 What is HCPCS?

-HCPCS codes have been developed by the Centers for Medicare and Medicaid organization.
-It was developed for identifying the insurance policies one is eligible for.
+The Centers for Medicare and Medicaid organizations have developed HCPCS codes.
+It was designed to identify the insurance policies one is eligible for.

 Level 1 contains the codes that the American Medical Association has addressed.
 These are the CPT codes.

-The Level 2 of HCPCS consists of the codes that are related to non-physical service providers.
+Level 2 of HCPCS consists of codes related to non-physical service providers.
 Mainly the ambulance services are noted here.

 What is CPT?

-The American Medical Association has produced CPT for addressing the procedures that medical professionals have to follow while attending patients.
-This is published by the CPT editorial panel in the AMA.
+The American Medical Association has produced CPT to address the procedures medical professionals must follow while attending to patients.
+The CPT editorial panel publishes this in the AMA.

 Category 1 contains six main sections.
-They are Codes for evaluation and management, codes for anesthesia, codes for surgery, codes for radiology, codes for pathology and laboratory, and codes for medicine.
+They are Codes for evaluation and management, codes for anaesthesia, codes for surgery and radiology, codes for pathology and laboratory, and codes for medicine.

-The second category in CPT defines the codes that clinics have to follow while evaluating and managing them.
+The second category in CPT defines the codes clinics must follow while evaluating and managing them.
 The advisory board of CPT – Performance Measures Advisory Group edits and reviews this category.

 Main Differences Between HCPCS and CPT

-1. HCPCS is a standardized description of the procedures a medical professional has to follow while attending a patient.
-CPT consists of the codes that describe these set of procedures.
+1. HCPCS is a standardized description of the procedures a medical professional has to follow while attending to a patient.
+CPT consists of the codes that describe this set of guidelines.

 2. The HIPAA has made it mandatory that anyone can access HCPCS.
-The CPT is copyrighted by AMA and hence it is a paid service.
+AMA copyrights the CPT, and hence it is a paid service.

 3. HCPCS is divided into three levels, mainly Level 1, Level 2, and Level 3.
-The CPT is divided into three categories namely, Category 1, Category, and Category 3.
+The CPT is divided into three categories: Category 1, Category, and Category 3.

 4. The Centers for Medicare and Medicaid developed HCPCS.
 The American Medical Association is the creator of CPT.

-5. The codes in HCPCS are applicable for both direct and indirect medical professionals.
-The CPT is a part of HCPCS and it contains the rules to follow while treating a patient.
+5. The codes in HCPCS are applicable to both direct and indirect medical professionals.
+The CPT is a part of HCPCS, containing the rules to follow while treating a patient.

 References